dotherightthing/traktor-live-v1/README.md

-# traktor-template-nk
+# NK Traktor Pro Ableton Live

 [![GitHub release](https://img.shields.io/github/v/tag/dotherightthing/traktor-template-nk)](https://github.com/dotherightthing/traktor-template-nk/releases) [![GitHub issues](https://img.shields.io/github/issues/dotherightthing/traktor-template-nk.svg)](https://github.com/dotherightthing/traktor-template-nk/issues)

-Traktor template for KORG nanoKONTROL + nanoKEY Studio.
+Traktor Pro mix template for the KORG nanoKEY/nanoKONTROL Studio MIDI controllers.

-Includes Live starter file with Traktor mixer and 4 channel Live sampler.
+Includes Ableton Live starter file with mixer and 4 channel sampler.

-This is a private project, documented here for my own benefit and shared in case any part proves useful.
+I've documented this for my own benefit, but please help yourself to any part you find useful.

 ---

 ## Purpose

-The purpose of this setup is to replace Traktor’s Loop Recorder and Remix Decks with Ableton Live.
+The purpose of this setup is to replace Traktor Pro’s Remix Decks and Loop Recorder with Ableton Live.

-### Replace Traktor’s Remix Decks
+### Replace Traktor Pro’s Remix Decks

-Traktor’s Remix Decks mostly work fine when resampling directly from a deck.
+Traktor Pro’s Remix Decks mostly work fine when resampling directly from a deck.

 However when keylock pitching is used, the recorded pitch often does not match the source deck.

-### Replace Traktor’s Loop Recorder
+### Replace Traktor Pro’s Loop Recorder

-To capture global FX like reverb and gating, Traktor’s Loop Recorder must be used.
+To capture global FX like reverb and gating, Traktor Pro’s Loop Recorder must be used.

 The Loop Recorder is problematic because it records loops slightly too long.
 Samples glitch on repeat and drift out of time with the source material.